 The answers to these questions send you down a specific consumption route, which we detail shortly.

 Remember what we said about trial and error?
-Using a journal to document your progress might sound old school, but it can speed up your trajectory to ‘success’.
+Using a journal to document your progress might sound a pain and old school, but it can speed up your trajectory to ‘success’.

-Tracking what you have used and when can be a guiding light to document those ever so specific feelings you might get while using CBD.
+Tracking what you have used and when can be a pain but also a guiding light to document those ever so specific feelings you might get while on your CBD dosage journey.

 To ensure optimal effectiveness, you need to be aware that some methods are felt quicker over others, and are absorbed at a better rate than others too!

 What’s your target?
 Are you looking for a localised effect?
 If so, topical creams might be useful to explore.

 Are you looking to feel the effects immediately?
 Then consider vaping a concentrate for the highest level of absorption and the fastest onset meaning your CBD dosage is less.
 But if you’re not interested in vaping then using CBD oil drops under your tongue instead offers the second-highest absorption rate of all options.

 Planning your use if using a slower acting method of CBD can be a pain, but it can prove useful, this includes having a routine ensuring you’re using your favourite CBD products and giving them time for them to act.

 At the start of your CBD journey, it’s useful to start with a very low dose ( i.e 1-2 drops of an oral product or a few puffs of a vape) and assess how you feel.